jess-smith49/group-project/README.md

 - Maya Santiago
 - Sheila Stapleton

-The concept of this assignment was to create an interactive, dynamic, web application that uses 2 server-side API's, accepts user input and returns data, and saves that data to local storage.
+The concept of this assignment was to create an interactive, dynamic, web application that uses 2 server-side API's, and accepts user input and returns data.

 This is a team project.
 We created an appication that allows the user to find cocktail recipes and food recipes.
+Strategically, our application only displays 3 recipes, to mitigate the decision making process and enhance the simplicity of making a decision.

 User Story:
 - As a user, I want to search for recipes to make both meals and alcholic beverages
 - So that I can be shown recipes and drinks that I searched for
-- When I find a recipe that I want to bookmark, I can save it for the next time I visit the application
+- When I find a recipe/drink that I want to make, I can see the ingredients, measurements, and instructions to make the drink/recipe

 # Technologies

 The technolgies used in this were HTML, CSS, JS, JQuery, Bootstrap, GitHub, GitHub Pages, Computer Terminal

+# Future Development

+Creating a save feature within the card so that when a user wants to save a specific recipe or cocktail, they can save it and it will be saved in local storage